 Standing under the Brooklyn Bridge, Harvey Keitel throws a boomerang out over the East River.
 It arcs gracefully over the water, with the lower Manhattan skyline as a backdrop.
-He pulls French femme fatale, Emmanuelle Béart, in for a kiss, forgetting all about the boomerang, which then crashes into his cab.

 The scene from the 2006 noir thriller, "A Crime," which also stars Norman Reedus of "The Walking Dead" television series, owes much to Great Barrington resident, John Anthony, who was the film's official boomerang consultant and Keitel's boomerang trainer.